awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 ### Important

 + The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
 +  This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific regions.
-For more information, see [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 + Running this code might result in charges to your AWS account.
 + Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.